Mholscher/debtors/doc/source/Overview.rst

     The split into different kinds of amounts (like tax, commission etc.) is made by the delivering system.
 Debtors Management is only interested in what is due.

+**Bill is removed or replaced**
+    When a bill that was billed previously is removed or replaced by a new one, we reverse the accounting done when it became due.

+        * unbilled sales - debit for the total amount of the invoice
+        * ordinary debt - credit for the total amount of the invoice

 **Payment comes in**
     When an invoice is paid and reconciled, the following postings are made: